DebalGhosh100/blocks/examples/04-ssh-remote-execution/README.md

 - Each server runs a chain of commands:
   1. `sudo apt-get update` - Update package lists
   2. `sudo apt-get upgrade -y` - Upgrade installed packages
-  3. `sudo apt-get install -y neovim nstools tree` - Install tools
+  3. `sudo apt-get install -y neovim net-tools tree` - Install tools
   4. `ls -lah ~` - List home directory contents
   5. `uname -a && df -h && free -h` - Gather system information
+- **Sudo authentication is handled automatically** using the password from `machines.yaml`
 - Output streams in real-time to separate log files (one per server)
 - The workflow waits for ALL servers to complete before proceeding
 - Commands are chained with `&&` so execution stops if any command fails